phucnv282/csv-transformer/README.md

 * Not using Docker

-// Install all packages in package.json \n npm i
++ Install all packages in package.json

+npm i

-// Run app
+Run app

 npm start

 // Visit this URL to see app

 http://localhost:8000

 * Using Docker